zill4/nyaneo/README.md

 # TODOs

-- [x] Create a Window 6/14/21
+- [x] Create a Window.
+6/14/21
-- [x] Have a pixel move around the screen 6/15/21
+- [x] Have a pixel move around the screen.
+6/15/21
-- [ ] Generate a level with boundaries with collision (think PACMAN)
+- [ ] Generate a level with boundaries with collision. (think PACMAN)
 - [ ] Tilemap the levels, create a random tilemap generator. (think Diablo)
 - [ ] Add HUD
 - [ ] Add Title Screen, Exit Screen.